genialis/resolwe/docs/storage.rst

             "config": {
                 "priority": 0,  # If ommited, default 100 is used
                 "path": FLOW_EXECUTOR["DATA_DIR"],
+                # Public URL from where data is served
+                "public_url": "/local_data",
                 # Delete from here after delay days from last access to this storage
                 # location and when min_other_copies of data exist on other
                 # locations.